UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_02.md

 Here you can see various tabs of the left sidebar:

 - (1): This tab is the file explorer, which you can use to navigate your file system, open the files your looking for, or even create and rename files and much more.
-You can left-click on any file or folder to see available options.
+You can right-click on any file or folder to see available options.

 - (2): This is the running terminals and kernels tab.
 Here you can see all open tabs in the working area, as well as all running kernels.
 A kernel is a running language engine connected to your notebooks.
 We'll learn about these later.